 Young people are eligible for Extrajudicial Sanctions when they have committed an eligible offence, accept responsibility for their actions, and agree to participate in the program.

 The Youth Criminal Justice Act also states that victims should be treated with courtesy, compassion, and respect for their dignity and privacy and should suffer the minimum degree of inconvenience as a result of their involvement with the youth criminal justice system.
 It also states that victims should be provided with information about the proceedings and given an opportunity to participate and be heard.

 The Edmonton Youth Justice is made up of citizens who are trained in administering the Extrajudicial Sanctions Program and live or work in the community where the youth lives.
 They volunteer to work with young people in conflict with the law, as well as their families, victims, the legal system and the community, to find appropriate, meaningful sanctions for the youth.
 There are three Edmonton Youth Justice Committees that serve Metro Edmonton.

 When a file is received by us a letter is sent to the youth, and their guardian(s).
-Someone from one of our sites will contact the victim to explain the process and invite the victim to the circle.
-They will also inform the victim about their rights to express to the youth how the crime has affected them through a written or verbal Victim's Impact Statement.
+Someone from one of our sites will contact the victim/harmed person to explain the process and invite the victim to the circle.
+They will also inform the victim about their rights to express to the youth how the crime has affected them through a written or verbal Victim's/Harmed Person's Impact Statement.